-One of the primary features of any outdoor speakers is its sound.
-It should be loud, and yet the audio shouldn't distort at high volumes.
+One of the primary features of any outdoor speaker is its sound.
+It should be loud, and yet the audio shouldn’t distort at high volumes.

 The audio output of the SRS XB10 is good enough to fill a room at moderate and high volume levels.